xinjin95/IoTSpotter/README.md

 `python maven_repo/large_scale_maven_crawler.py`

-After crawling a list of library jar files will be downloaded, you can identify the vulnerable libraries and related CVEs in this [folder](data/maven_crawling). we then use [LibScout](https://github.com/reddr/LibScout) to detect the vulnerable library usages.
+After crawling a list of library jar files will be downloaded, you can identify the vulnerable libraries and related CVEs under [data/maven_crawling/](data/maven_crawling). we then use [LibScout](https://github.com/reddr/LibScout) to detect the vulnerable library usages.

 ## Cryptograph-API misuse analysis